michal-jenco/housing_prices_dashboard-main/README.md

 Instructions:
   1. Download this repository to any location in your PC
   2. Run _install_venv.bat_ .. this will create a virtual environment for the project and install the required packages.
-This requires that you have Python 3 installed globally on your machine.
+This requires that you have Python 3 installed globally on your machine
   3. Run _start_server.bat_ to start the server.
 The chosen port is 5000, can be changed in the script in case you have port conflicts on your machine
   4. Go to "localhost:5000" in your web browser to see and interact with the application